adityaramesh/deldot_downloader/README.md

 # Introduction

-This projects contains a set of programs that download and transcode the live traffic camera feeds from the Delaware Department of Transportation website.
+This projects contains a set of programs that download and transcode the live traffic camera streams from the Delaware Department of Transportation website.